runtimeverification/verified-smart-contracts/resources/sum-to-n.md

 ### High Level

-Canonical "hello world" verification example, in no particular language:
+A canonical "hello world" verification example, in no particular language:

 ```
 s = 0;